rodrigomfw/SMARTWATT/README.md

 data - Folder containing the datasets.

 predictions - Folder containing the Power forecasting for the test datasets.
-For each dataset we provide three different outputs, each one obtained with the following models: XGBRegressor, LGBMRegressor, Stacked(XGBRegressor+LGBMRegressor)